-- a logical partition provided by IBM PR/SM on an IBM System z[TM] processor (z890, z990, z9 109, z9 BC, z9 EC, z10 BC or z10 EC) - a certified version of IBM z/VM® executing on one of the above-listed System z[TM] processors.
+- a logical partition provided by a certified version of PR/SM on an IBM System zTM processor (z890, z990, z9TM 109, z9TM Business Class, z9TM Enterprise Class, IBM System z10TM Business Class, or IBM System z10TM Enterprise Class) - a certified version of IBM z/VM® executing executing in a logical partition provided by PR/SM on one of the above-listed System zTM processors.

-The abstract machine itself is not part of the TOE; rather, it belongs to the TOE environment.
-Nevertheless the correctness of separation and memory protection mechanisms implemented in the abstract machine is analyzed as part of the evaluation since those functions are crucial for the security of the TOE.
+The abstract machine itself is not part of the TOE; rather, it belongs to the TOE-Operational Environment.
+Nevertheless the correctness of separation and memory protection mechanisms implemented in the abstract machine is analysed as part of the evaluation since those functions are crucial for the security of the TOE.

-The TOE environment, as part of the System z processor, also includes specific hardware functions that provide support for the cryptographic operations involved in communications security and for the digital signature operations involved with X.509v3 digital certificates.
+The TOE-Operational Environment, as part of the System z processor, also includes specific hardware functions that provide support for the cryptographic operations involved in communications security and for the digital signature operations involved with X.509v3 digital certificates.